ropensci/GSODR/README.md

 install.packages("GSODR")
 ```

-### Development version
+### Development Version

 A development version is available from from GitHub.
-If you wish to install the development version that may have new features (but also may not work properly), install the [devtools package](https://CRAN.R-project.org/package=devtools), available from CRAN.
+If you wish to install the development version that may have new features or bug fixes before the CRAN version does (but also may not work properly), please install the [devtools package](https://CRAN.R-project.org/package=devtools), available from CRAN.
 We strive to keep the master branch on GitHub functional and working properly.

 ``` r
 #install.packages("devtools")